New Zealand DF class (1954): Withdrawal

-Preserved locomotive
+Preservation

-D^{F} 1301, the first locomotive built, was donated to the National Federation of Rail Societies NZ (now Federation of Rail Organisations of New Zealand) in 1975.
-It was placed on static display at Sim Pacific Metals Limited in Auckland on 26 August 1976, replacing K 900.
-As part of this it was renumbered to its original number of 1501, but with V-shaped nose stripes in place of the original wing-shaped ones.
-Initially displayed in the open, a limited shelter was built over the locomotive at a later date although this did not halt the progressive deterioration of the locomotive.
-Various proposals were put forward for the restoration of the locomotive, but did not amount to anything.
+D^{F} 1301, the first locomotive built, was donated to the National Federation of Rail Societies of New Zealand (now Federation of Rail Organisations of New Zealand, or FRONZ) in 1975.
+It was placed on static display at Sim Pacific Metals Limited in Auckland in August 1976, replacing K 900.
+As part of this, it was renumbered to its original number of 1501, but with V-shaped nose stripes in place of the original wing-shaped ones.
+Initially displayed in the open, a limited shelter was built over the locomotive at a later date, although this did not halt the progressive deterioration of the locomotive.
+Various proposals were put forward for the restoration of the locomotive, but they did not amount to anything.

-In 2007, with Sims Pacific requiring the area where the D^{F} was located for redevelopment, owners Federation of Rail Organisations of New Zealand concluded an agreement with the Diesel Traction Group (DTG) to have the locomotive moved to their premises for restoration.
+In 2007, with Sims Pacific requiring the area where the D^{F} was located for redevelopment, FRONZ concluded an agreement with the Diesel Traction Group (DTG) in Christchurch to have the locomotive moved to their premises for restoration.
 The first stage of this relocation took place in August 2008 when 1501 was re-railed and then was towed to Westfield Depot for assessment.
 In January 2009, members of the Group accompanied the locomotive on a three-day 1,100 km trip to Christchurch, from where it moved to their Ferrymead Railway base a few days later.

-Following the completion of D^{I} 1102 in late 2018, 1501 is now currently undergoing a restoration to mainline condition by the members of the DTG.
+Following the completion of D^{I} 1102 in late 2018, 1501 is currently undergoing a restoration to mainline condition by the members of the DTG.